Read on for an epic New Zealand road trip itinerary for a bucket list journey of a lifetime!

 How Long is this New Zealand road trip?

-This New Zealand road trip itinerary can last as long or short as you want it.
+New Zealand road trip itineraries can last as long or short as you want it.
 We want to share some awesome road-tripping ideas from across the country that can be pieced together as you see fit.

 We also have a New Zealand itinerary post that takes you through 1, 2 and 3-week itineraries.
-You may find this useful in planning how much time to spend in which destinations throughout
+You may find this useful in planning how much time to spend in which destinations throughout.
+Check it out!

 Important Note!
 Before you book any international trip, we honestly recommend getting travel insurance.
 You never know when things will go wrong, and medical bills can add up quickly if you get sick or injure yourself overseas.